Download your FREE Nutritious Snack Guide

 I talk to my clients a lot about mouth, heart and stomach hunger:

 Try to identify what kind of hunger you are experiencing at various (sometimes stressful) moments.
 This awareness will lead to changing your eating behaviour.
-You will realize when you are eating in response to different emotions and will find alternative strategies to deal with those emotions, instead of using food to fill a void.
+You will realize when you are eating in response to different emotions and will find alternative strategies to deal with those emotions instead of using food to fill a void.

 I hear this usually around carb-dense foods – “I’m avoiding bread” or “I’m avoiding pasta”.
-While decreasing carbs in your diet is a good tactic for losing weight, if we focus on eliminating something completely from our diets, we’re going to want it more!
+While decreasing carbs in your diet is a good tactic for weight loss, if we focus on eliminating something completely from our diets, we’re going to want it more!
 It’s the forbidden fruit – something that we find desirable, that is off-limits.
 Read more here why we need carbohydrates in our diet.

 Andrea’s sheet pan dinner recipe